-It’s all about width.
-Nothing else matters.
-Not your engine size, your fancy dash display, or your ground clearance.
+Of all your Polaris Ranger’s dimensions, width is by far the most important.
 Why?
-Because if you don’t have the width you need for your job, trails, or wants, you’re shooting yourself in the foot before you even get behind the wheel.
+Because if you don’t have the width you need for your job, trails, or trailer, you’re shooting yourself in the foot before you even get behind the wheel.
 Height and length are good to know, but the Polaris Ranger’s width is practically a make-or-break decision.

-That’s why it’s so important to know how wide the Polaris Ranger you’re looking at is before you drop a down payment.
+That’s why it’s so important to know a Ranger’s dimensions before you drop a down payment.
 And while all Ranger models have similar widths, their minor differences can have big consequences.

 So read through to make sure you get a Ranger that matches your needs.